 The regulation came into force on 24 May 2016, however this then became law on 25 May 2018.

-The GDPR applies to ‘Controllers’ and ‘Processors’ of personal data.
+The GDPR applies to both ‘Controllers’ and ‘Processors’ of personal data.

-The definitions are broadly the same as under the DPA – ie the Controller says how and why personal data is processed and the processor acts on the Controller’s behalf.
-If you are currently subject to the DPA, it is likely that you will also be subject to the GDPR.
+The definitions are broadly the same as they are under the Data Protection Act ( DPA) – ie The Controller is the person or organisation who says how and why personal data is processed and the Processor is the person or organisation that acts on the Controller’s behalf.
+If your organisation is subject to the DPA, it is highly likely that you will also be subject to the GDPR.

-You will have significantly more legal liability if you are responsible for a breach.
-These obligations for Processors are a new requirement under the GDPR.
-However, if you are a Controller, you are not relieved of your obligations where a Processor is involved – the GDPR places further obligations on you to ensure your contracts with Processors comply with the GDPR.
+However, if you are a Controller, you are not relieved of your obligations where ever a Processor is involved.
+The GDPR places further obligations on Controllers to ensure your contracts with Processors comply with the GDPR.

-For the GDPR, as a recruitment software provider networx are the Processor, and our clients are the Controller.
+As a recruitment software provider, networx are considered a Processor and our clients are the Controllers.

-However if a client uses networx recruitment services to manage vacancies, then networx are the Processor and the client and networx are the joint Controllers.
+However if a client uses our recruitment services, then networx remain the Processor but both the client and networx are considered joint Controllers.

 Any data breach (including Cyber Attacks) must be reported within 72 hours.
-Failure to report a breach within the 72-hour deadline could face a penalty of up to 2% of their annual worldwide revenue, or €10 million, whichever is higher.
+Companies who fail to report a breach within the 72-hour deadline could face a penalty of up to 2% of their annual worldwide revenue, or €10 million, whichever is higher.

-If an organisation does not follow the basic principles for processing data for example they fail to get consent from candidates to process their data or don’t provide candidates with the option to delete their information the fines can be even bigger.
-The data protection authority can issue penalties of €20 million or 4% of your global annual turnover, whichever is greater.
+If an organisation does not follow the basic principles for processing data, the fines can be even bigger.
+Examples of this could be failure to get consent from candidates to process their data in the first place or not providing candidates with the option to delete or update the information you hold about them.
+In this situation the data protection authority can issue penalties of €20 million or 4% of your global annual turnover, whichever is greater.

 networx have undergone a 5 day intensive course and independent examination to become certified GDPR practitioners.